Ybyonas1/dream-team-readme-generator/ReadME.md

   The following necessary dependencies must installed to run the application

   # Usage
-  In order to use this app, The site allows you to dynamically create a Readme for your project
+  In order to use this app,

   # License
-  This project is licensed under the Wedi Wolde,YWW Holdings License.
+  This project is licensed under the Wedi Wolde License.
   ![Random License](https://img.shields.io/badge/Demo-Readme-yellowgreen)
   ![License](https://img.shields.io/badge/License-Ybyonas1-red)

   # Contributing
-  Contributors: Yonas W/ na
+  Contributors:
   # Test
-  The following is needed to run the test: To test the functionality of this project, the user must use the Terminal on a computer
+  The following is needed to run the test:
   # Questions
-  If you have any questions about the repo or this project, feel free to contact me at: ybyonas@gmail.com
+  If you have any questions about the repo or this project, feel free to contact me at: